poton2/CS320-Algorithm/README.md

 Then decoding, we should recover the original message in example.txt.
 That is, the file example.txt_encoded_decoded would contain:

 **Hello CS 320 students.
 Winter is comming!**

+# PA3 Counting Inversion

+The objective of PA3 is to create a program that counts inversions.
+CountInv code is based on merge sort and must run in O(n log n) time, where n is the input size.